sjmayotte/route53-dynamic-dns/docs/usage/logs.md

 ## `application.log`
 Application logs are written to `application.log` in root project directory.
 Log files are compressed and archived after reaching 10MB in size.
 The most recent 3 archives are kept in rotation.
 All other archives are deleted to keep footprint small.
 This is ignored if `LOG_TO_STDOUT=true`.

+## `Last-Known-IP.log`
+The current known IP address is written to `Last-Known-IP.log` in the OS temporary directory.
+This file is used to reduce the number of lookups to Route53.